Serpent - Ukhu Pacha Guardian

 The second belief is that shadow work is about self-criticism – catching yourself being bad and correcting it.
 This is looking at the wrong level entirely.
 The shadow is not a moral failure.
 It is a survival strategy that outlived its usefulness.
 Recognition is not judgment.
 It is simply seeing what has been there all along.

-If the patterns described here feel familiar, the resources below offer structured ways to explore further.
-Each one addresses a different dimension of what lives beneath the surface.
+If the patterns described here feel familiar, these INTI NAN resources offer structured ways to explore further.
+Each addresses a different dimension of what lives beneath the surface in Ukhu Pacha – the tests, the guides, and the wider framework that holds shadow integration within the three-world system.

 Take the Test